Freight Shipping from Detroit to New Orleans

 How much does it cost to ship freight from Detroit to New Orleans?

-Full truckload (FTL) rates from Detroit, MI to New Orleans, LA currently range from $2,627-$3,238 for a standard dry van load over the 1,222-mile route.
+Full truckload (FTL) rates from Detroit, MI to New Orleans, LA currently range $2,627-$3,238 (roughly $2.16-$2.67 per mile over 1,222 miles).
 LTL shipments typically cost $872-$1,439 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to New Orleans?